POVM generated quantum trajectories without stochastic differential equations: Introduction and motivations.

 Equally important, was von Neumann's recognition that there are operators of which $\phi$ is not an eigenfunction, so there must, for any state, exist quantities for which the statistical distribution is sharp.
 This has the implication that there are elements of the ensemble for which the outcomes are different.

 He goes on to address another very critical issue, namely, the state of a system subsequent to a measurement.
 At this point, he introduces the notion of {\it Repeatability} of measurements even in quantum theory.
 In his words, an immediate repetition of the experiment will give the same results.
-He elaborates the operational meaning of this repeatability criterion in his footnote 30 as well as in the summary in sec.9.
+He elaborates the operational meaning of this repeatability criterion in his footnote 30(on p.99 of \cite{aduncan2025}) as well as in the summary in sec.9(on p.107 of \cite{aduncan2025}).
 Classically, such a criterion is invoked to test the reliability or consistency of the measurements.

 He does not elaborate what exactly he means by 'the same results'.
 There are in principle two distinct possibilities here: one is that on any given element of the ensemble, repeated measurements yields identical values.
 The other is that, performed on the entire ensemble, repeated measurements produce the same statistical distribution of values.
 However, the first is a sufficient condition for the second, but not a necessary one.